AtsuLeVrai/nyxo.js/README.md

   with additional features.
 - `rest`: Manages RESTful API requests to Discord, with rate limiting and caching strategies for optimal performance.
-- `store`: A simple and efficient store for managing data in Nyx.js applications, including data caching and persistence.
 - `voice` **_(not currently under development)_**: Enables voice connections and interactions, allowing bots to join voice channels and manage audio streams.